 One additional far-field microphone on the Nest Mini means that the unit can hear your commands better in any room, especially when there's other noise happening.
 The Google Home Mini only features two mics and sometimes has a hard time hearing commands if you've got kids playing loudly or are making a racket while cooking, for example.

-Since you're already a Google Home Mini owner, you might recall the drama that surrounded the buttons on the top of the unit when the first-gen Mini initially went up for sale.
+If you're already a Google Home Mini owner, you might recall the drama that surrounded the buttons on the top of the unit when the first-gen Mini initially went up for sale.
 While Google's ultimate decision was to disable this top button permanently for the Google Home Mini (First Gen), they've completely fixed the issues that (literally) surrounded the button, and it now operates as originally intended on the Nest Mini (Second Gen).

 The last part that will undoubtedly make a few folks happy, especially with the new ultrasonic sensor on the Nest Mini.
 This new sensor can detect when someone is close and reaches toward the Nest Mini to adjust the volume or press the top button, and will illuminate the buttons to better facilitate usage.
 It's a charming addition that makes the unit just feel a bit more user-friendly.